John-Otago/Key-Journals/2021-2022/Key Journals 2021-2022.md

 ---

 Number of journals in the list: 1664
-% of total SSCI journals: 40.76%
+Percentage of total SSCI journals: 40.76%

 ---